whiskels/outbox-example/README.md

 }
 ```

-In a simple service we will be persisting a new entry in the database and also sending a message to Kafka.

 ### Failed Commit anomaly

 To simulate the failed commit anomaly the above code is modified to throw an exception after the message is sent to
 Kafka.

 This would lead to a situation where the message is sent to Kafka, but the transaction is rolled back and the data is
 not persisted in the database.

 As the result, we can observe consumption of the message in the logistics-service, but the entry is not present in the
 database of order-service